THE IMPORTANCE OF CUSTOMER CENTRIC MARKETING

 What is a customer centric approach?

-Being customer centric requires everything to start with your customer, every action, process and every line of thought.
-It means making decisions to ensure your customers have a positive experience and are happy, ultimately to drive profit and competitive advantage through customer loyalty and referring new customers.
+Being customer centric requires your customer to be the starting point for every action, process and every line of thought.
+It means making decisions to ensure your customers have an authentic experience as a non negotiable - ultimately driving profit and competitive advantage through customer loyalty and referring new customers.

 At its core customer centricity is about being authentic - no half truths and defining an experience from the very beginning that is the best you can sincerely deliver.
-To embed this customer experience right across the sales journey - through the the attract and awareness stage, right through to closing the sale and even continuing through to the post purchase and delight stage.
+To embed this customer experience right across the sales journey - through the the attract and awareness stage, right through to the closing of the sale and even continuing through to post purchase and the delight stage.

 Why is customer centricity important?

 Being customer centric is vital in today’s social sharing world.
 If you have an unhappy customer, no longer will they just tell their 6 friends, but their entire social network.
 There are also more competitors to move toward in quicker and easier ways.
 The power of a Customer Centric approach is seen through Deloitte and Touche who found that companies applying this approach were 60% more profitable than counterpart companies who were not.